dccircuit/IGME-235-Spring-2021/exercises/semantic.md

 # Exercise: Structural and Semantic HTML

+The is the last lab exercise for this week.
+Finish strong!
 Don't forget to ask for help if needed.
 Don't spend a lot of time (especially in the in-person lab) being stuck.

 ## Do as much of the following as possible: